-Cats keep themselves clean, but as a cat ages it often appreciates a little help.
+Cats keep themselves clean, but as a cat age, it often appreciates a little help.
 Regular brushing also helps prevent hairballs, and some cats simply adore being brushed.

-When your cat is ill or needs some help, it will let you know by crying, hiding, avoiding food and water, or urinating outside its box.
-When these signs appear, call the vet and get the cat checked out.
+When your cat is ill or needs help, it will let you know by crying, hiding, avoiding food and water, or urinating outside its box.
+Call the vet and get the cat checked out when these signs appear.
 Often the solution is a simple one.

-Cats that live inside and become friends with their owners can live well past twenty years, although the average is twelve to sixteen.
-Far from being antisocial, cats need their owners and develop unique and subtle ways of showing affection for them.
-Cats can and do live perfectly happy lives without ever venturing outside.
+On the other hand, indoor cats that bond with their owners can live well past twenty years, although the average is twelve to sixteen.
+Contrary to popular belief, cats are not antisocial.
+They require their owners’ companionship and develop unique, subtle ways of expressing affection.
+A cat can live a perfectly happy life without ever stepping outside.